American Flag Series

 Well, tough question, but let’s start with the Declaration of Independence.
 We all celebrate American Independence Day on the Fourth of July every year.
 July 4, 1776, represents birth of the United States of America as an independent nation; free from the Tyranny of King George and our English overlords.

-And why should I carry a laser engraved American Flag Flask?
+And why should I carry a laser engraved American Flag phone case or Flask?

-(or Journal, or Business Card Holder or Bottle Opener or Phone Case).
+(or Journal, or Business Card Holder or Bottle Opener).
 To display your patriotism of course.
 The same reason I have an American Flag hanging in front of my house.
 I am a patriot (you probably are too) and I love expressing some “Independence Day” style.
 Sipping whiskey from the most patriotic hip flask ever, is just a start.

 When did it happen?